Proudly supported by The University of Canberra and The Institute for Governance & Policy Analysis.

 We are interested in policy, politics and governance, along with issues of leadership and the gendered nature of power and authority.
 We're fans of deliberative democracy and we deeply care about the future of inclusive governance and problem solving.
 We are on the hunt for fresh thinking around workplace innovation, and creative solutions to flexible work arrangements.
 We have a sharp eye on mainstream media and we’re interested in media consumption, influence and ownership.
 We want to explore issues of trust, women’s marches and mobilizations, and the possible regressions in populist movements.
 We’re also keen to explore women’s economic empowerment and political participation.
 In fact, there's little that doesn’t come under our radar.
 But unlike other research based blogs, or think-tanks, we're filtering our swag of concerns through a gender lens, with a sharp eye on equality - or lack there of!

-Subscribe to our News Brief and each week we'll email you a brief update on what's new on BroadAgenda.
+Subscribe to our Weekly Wrap and each week we'll email you a brief update on what's new on BroadAgenda.
 And you can check out our latest postings via twitter @BroadAgenda5050, or on our Facebook, Instagram and LinkedIn pages.

 (Disclaimer: Each blog post represents the view of the author(s), and not the view of the 50/50 Foundation, or the Institute for Governance and Policy Analysis.
 This blog is for information and entertainment purposes only and BroadAgenda is not responsible for the accuracy of any information provided).